Category | DevOps

 This shift makes security knowledge a core DevOps engineer skill required for regulated and large-scale environments.

-Technical expertise alone is not enough.
+Technical Skills required for DevOps engineer are not enough.
 The most effective DevOps engineers excel in communication and collaboration.

 Key soft skills include: